MelissaTanksley/Responsive-Portfolio/README.md

 🌱 I’m currently learning ...
 * freshening up my skills in Python using The Complete Python Bootcamp Udemy course
-* taking UX Design classes through https://www.interaction-design.org/
+* UX Design courses through https://www.interaction-design.org/

 👯 I’m looking to collaborate on ...
 * Developing video games of all sorts